DANYSR8/ENEE_3141_DigiComm/Lab 5 QPSK_QAM/Lab 5 QPSK _QAM .md

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/561ccbb7-9d75-4b95-88cf-0ebb00be2933)

-We can also see how supsectiple a QPSK signal, by using the channel moduke to simulate the signal traveling through the air being interpcept by noise
+We can also see how supsectiple a QPSK signal is to noise, by using the channel module to simulate the signal traveling through the air being interpcept by noise.
+Below are the signals recovered from being introducted to nosie with each figure increasing the amount of noise introdueced.

 ![20](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/3f06471a-6efa-490b-91e9-574f4ead69b2)
 ![6](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/106981f4-f92a-4350-8f9a-7485ebc5216e)
 ![0](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/d155791e-5aa6-4bdd-8077-dace89e5f13c)

+Ultimeltey it can be seen that even with nosie being introduce it is possible to still make out some of the mian constellation points.

 #### QPSK  Demodulation Discusions

-## QAM Modulation & Demodulation
+## QAM Theory

+Quadrature Amplitude Modulation (QAM) is a modulation method that efficiently encodes digital data for transmission.
+It combines amplitude and phase variations to represent digital symbols.
+In a constellation diagram, each point corresponds to a unique combination of amplitude and phase, representing specific bit sequences.
+Overall QAM is bandwidth-efficient tecnhuie that is widly used and in enese fundemntal to modern communications.

 ### QAM Modulation
 #### QAM Modulation Block Representation

+The overall block digram below displays a simlar method to QPSK where the and I and Q messages are being mulptliy by the baisis function which are fundemnetial orthogranl to each other, which are then added toghter to form the QAM signal that would be tranmitted.
+In this case our I and Q messages are analog sinisoial waves.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/ea5e8d8c-ce1f-43e3-9965-7e8081e9ff0e)

 #### Lab Equiment QAM Modulation Results

+The figures below displays each of the mulptpyling block outputs, where the first is the 1kHz being used

 ![Part 1](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/82e79a2d-17ec-49b0-aba4-d8bab9d6a0af)
 ![1kHz](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/ec335874-3a90-4bc2-af1b-fd7391361d0f)

 ![Part 2](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/5e077cb6-bfc6-49f5-b099-849e6f3187d5)
 ![2kHz](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/560320df-3890-4e3d-904a-e754acbef986)